microsoft/fast/specs/tooltip.md

 ```
 <button id="foo" aria-describedby="tooltip">Foo</button>
-<fast-tooltip trigger="foo" id="tooltip">This is a tooltip.
+<fast-tooltip anchor="foo" id="tooltip">This is a tooltip.
 It does not recieve focus.</fast-tooltip>
 ```

 ### Accessibility